Fano Messan: Biography

 Luis Buñuel chose her to play "the androgynous girl" in the short film Un Chien Andalou (1929) after watching her play a telephone operator on 1928's feature film L'Argent, based on Émile Zola's homonymous romance.
 Buñuel's film was written with his then-friend Salvador Dalí, and presented a series of tenuously related scenes.
 Messan plays an androgynous young woman, with bobbed hair and dressed in rather masculine attire.
 She pokes at a severed human hand with her cane while surrounded by a large crowd held back by policemen.
 The crowd clears when the policeman places the hand in a striped box and gives it to the young woman.
 The androgynous young woman contemplates something happily while standing in the middle of the now busy street clutching the box.
 She is then run over by a car and a few bystanders gather around her.
 A young man seems to take sadistic pleasure in the androgynous young woman's danger and subsequent death, and as he gestures at the shocked young woman in the room with him, he leers at her and gropes her breasts.

 The first screening of Un Chien Andalou took place at Studio des Ursulines, with an audience of le tout-Paris.
 Notable attendees of the première included Pablo Picasso, Le Corbusier, Jean Cocteau, Christian Bérard and Georges Auric, in addition to the entirety of André Breton's Surrealist group.
 The audience's positive reception of the film amazed Buñuel, who was relieved that no violence ensued.
 Dalí, on the contrary, was reportedly disappointed, feeling the audience's reaction made the evening "less exciting".
 Both of the leading actors of the film eventually committed suicide: Pierre Batcheff overdosed on Veronal on 13 April 1932, in a hotel in Paris, and Simone Mareuil committed self-immolation on 24 October 1954, by dousing herself in gasoline and burning herself to death in a public square in Périgueux, Dordogne.
-Fano Messan died a week before their 96th birthday in Juvignac, Hérault, France.
+Fano Messan died at age 95 in Juvignac, Hérault, France.